When is the Wimbledon 2018 final?

 How can I watch the Wimbledon finals on TV?

 The BBC will air coverage of the finals, with Sue Barker fronting the presenting team.
-Find out more here.
+Find out more about the matches here.

+On Saturday 14th, coverage will begin at 11am on BBC2 before switching over to BBC1 at 1:15pm.
+On Sunday 15th, the final will be split across two channels thanks to the World Cup final.
+More on that below…

 Does Wimbledon clash with the World Cup final?

 Yes, the Wimbledon men’s singles final is likely to overlap with the start of the World Cup final on Sunday.
 The BBC has confirmed that it will begin showing Wimbledon coverage on BBC1 from 1pm.
-However, at around 2.55pm coverage will switch over to BBC2 for the remainder of the match.
+However, at around 2.55pm coverage will switch over to BBC2 for the remainder of the match while BBC1 screens the football showdown between France and Croatia.

 The World Cup final meanwhile will be live on ITV from 2.55pm and BBC1 from 3pm, with kick-off at 4pm.